next-hat/nanocl/readme.md

 * `daemon` as **REST API** to manage everything
 * `metrics` to monitor cpu, memory and network usage
 * `proxy` to redirect traffic to our **containers** and **virtual machines**
-* `ctrlproxy` to update proxy configuration based on the current state
+* `ncdproxy` to update proxy configuration based on the current state
 * `dns` to manage the dns entries for the **containers** and **virtual machines**
-* `ctrldns` to update dns entries based on the current state
+* `ncddns` to update dns entries based on the current state

 Simplified version of our architecture for a single node: